Canon 5DS vs Olympus PEN-F

 Studio photographers will appreciate that the Canon 5DS (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5DS and the PEN-F are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Olympus.
+The 5DS is a recent model that features in the current product line-up of Canon.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5DS and the Olympus PEN-F?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.